A Sinner in Mecca

 Sharma was named one of “50 Visionaries Who Are Changing Your World” by Utne Reader in a list headed by the Dalai Lama.
 OUT Magazine named him “one of the 100 gay men and women who have helped shape our culture during the year.”
 He is also the winner of the prestigious GLAAD media award for Outstanding Documentary.
 Sharma has three Masters degrees, was educated in India, the UK and the US, and has worked as an adjunct professor at American University, developing and teaching, amongst other courses, the university’s first curriculum on Bollywood and other Indian cinemas.
 He teaches New Media at Pace University in New York.

-Using his thoughtful and provocative new film A Sinner in Mecca, Parvez challenges Saudi Arabia and its puritanical form of Islam called Wahhabism: a mode of belief lying at the roots of the ideology of ISIS and dangerously exported around the Muslim world.
+Using his thoughtful and provocative film A Sinner in Mecca (and book adaptation, coming this August), Parvez challenges Saudi Arabia and its puritanical form of Islam called Wahhabism: a mode of belief lying at the roots of the ideology of ISIS and dangerously exported around the Muslim world.
 He makes the case for why a 21st century Islamic reformation is critical, and long overdue.
 He comes full circle, bringing the Jihad (or struggle) of Islam’s reformation back to himself: he argues why contemporary Islam is at war with itself, and why, as a practicing Muslim, he has fought so hard to not be a casualty.
 A Sinner in Mecca reports from the heart of Islam, and Sharma emerges from the trenches with a remarkable message.
 A pilgrim amongst millions, this defiant and openly gay Muslim is reporting from the very frontlines of Islam’s many battles.
 After all, these are battles that remain to be fought and won—importantly, by Muslims like him.